PAL Graduate Certificate Requirements

 - Each student must also write a research paper and present it at a workshop at Duke.

 This presentation may take place anytime after the completion of at least four of the graduate level courses required for the certificate.
 The workshop will be organized regularly according to need.
 The format for the final PAL Certificate workshop will be a PAL Forum.
 The candidate must make the paper available 2 weeks before the session.
 It will be sent out to all who sign up for the Forum.
 At the Forum, the candidate will present the paper briefly, and open for discussion.
 Everyone present may participate in the discussion.
 The only difference between this session and an ordinary PAL Forum is that a minimum of three members of the steering committee must be present.
 The candidate should choose one member of the steering committee as an advisor for the paper.
 The advisor’s task is to approve the paper for presentation.
-There are no specific rules about the length of the paper, however, the expectation is usually a seminar/lecture/article length paper, that is, something between 15 and 25 pages, and with full scholarly notes and references.
+There are no specific rules about the length of the paper, however, we expect that the candidate will pre-circulate a full-length research paper, maybe ranging from 20 to 40 pages, and with full scholarly notes and references.
+The paper could often be a a dissertation chapter, or a paper that the student hopes to submit for publication.
+The public presentation itself should present the substance of the paper, in a form that takes around 30 minutes.

 - Students are expected to have an interdisciplinary experience in the Certificate.
 Students must therefore take courses in a minimum of three different departments.